 Homa or domestic Hindu ritual fire

-Lighting the paschal candle from the Easter Vigil fire.
-The bishop in the photo lights the candle from the new fire, saying:
+The tall candle on the left side of the photo, called the paschal candle, will be lighted from the Easter Vigil fire.
+The pastor in the photo will say as he lights the candle from the new fire,

 May the light of Christ, rising in glory,